ideascube/ansiblecube/DOC/test.md

 ```

-You can even set this tests run as a pre-push git hook, so you cannot push crazy YAML indentation and no invalid Jinja2 templates:
+You can even set these tests to run as a pre-pushed git hook, so you cannot push crazy YAML indentation and no invalid Jinja2 templates:

 ```